Part 5 of 12 April 23, 2026

 We move to the open part of the studio.
 I ask the client to stand naturally.
 Not at attention.
 Not posed.
 Just stand the way you’d stand waiting in line at the grocery store.

-I walk around her slowly.
-I’m not staring at her hip.
+I walk around them slowly.
+I’m not staring at the hip.
 I’m looking at the whole picture.

 Here’s what I see:

-Her weight is shifted onto her left leg.
-Her left foot is slightly turned out.
-Her pelvis is tilted, right side higher than left.
-Her rib cage is shifted to the left, which makes sense, it’s counterbalancing the pelvic tilt.
-Her right shoulder is slightly forward.
+Weight shifted onto the left leg.
+The left foot slightly turned out.
+The pelvis tilted, right side higher than left.
+The rib cage shifted to the left, which makes sense, it’s counterbalancing the pelvic tilt.
+The right shoulder slightly forward.

 None of this is dramatic.
 You wouldn’t notice it in a crowd.
 But it tells a story.